shuganth/Dog-Breed-Classifier-Using-CNN/README.md

   <br>
 </h1>

-Created a Dog Breeds Classifier App built using Convolutional Neural Networks from scratch and additionally with transfer learning using VGG11to identify an estimate of canine’s breed from user-supplied images.
+Created a Dog Breeds Classifier App built using Convolutional Neural Networks from scratch and additionally with transfer learning using VGG11 to identify an estimate of canine’s breed from user-supplied images.